lorenzocesconetto/lorenzocesconetto.github.io/_posts/2018-01-21-filosofia-de-um-vc-do-vale.markdown

 small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has.” - Margaret Mead.

-&emsp; &emsp; Se quiser conversar sobre um assunto específico, entre em contato comigo pelo <a href="https://www.linkedin.com/in/lorenzo-cesconetto/">LinkedIn</a>.
+&emsp; &emsp; Se quiser conversar sobre um assunto específico, entre em contato comigo pelo <a target="_blank" href="https://www.linkedin.com/in/lorenzo-cesconetto/">LinkedIn</a>.

 [hbr]: https://hbr.org/2002/05/how-resilience-works